opensearch-project/documentation-website/_security/access-control/api.md

 ### Update all distinguished names

-Bulk updates the given list of distinguished names.
+Makes a bulk update for the list of distinguished names.

 #### Path and HTTP methods